-These Are the Only States in the Country Without a National Park—and What to Do There Instead
+These Are the Only States Without a National Park—and What to Do There Instead

-If you love national parks, you might be thinking, "What is there to do in a state without one?!"
-Well, below we've compiled a list of our favorite outdoor adventures in these states!
+If you love national parks, you might wonder what to do in a state without one.
+Below we've compiled a list of our favorite outdoor adventures in these states, from national forests to wilderness areas to state parks, you might be surprised at the impressive, under-the-radar adventures that await.

 Prepared By: